T32 Critical Care Research Training

 Under the auspices of an NIH T32 training grant, the Emory Critical Care Center and the Department of Surgery of the Emory University School of Medicine offers a post-doctoral critical care research fellowship.
 Applicants to the program should be dedicated to developing critical care research expertise in preparation for academic leadership.

-Craig Coopersmith, MD (pictured right), one of the top investigators of sepsis and shock in the country, directs the Emory critical care research fellowship.
+Craig Coopersmith, MD (pictured right), director of the Emory Critical Care Center, vice chair of research for the Emory Department of Surgery, and one of the top investigators of sepsis and shock in the country, directs the Emory critical care research fellowship.

 By definition, critical care encompasses a wide range of illnesses across the entire spectrum of age.
 The program has been designed to mimic this broad scope by giving trainees access to mentors with expertise in basic science, translational, and clinical research, and by providing research opportunities that span the entire age range of critical illness, from neonates to geriatrics.